 Top 10 States Where Real Estate Agents and Homeowners Think Home Prices Will Go Up in the Next Six Months:

 Top 10 States Where Real Estate Agents and Homeowners Think Home Prices Will Go Down In the Next Six Months:

 Top 10 States Where Real Estate Agents and Homeowners Approve of Barack Obama’s Performance as President:

 Top 10 States Where Real Estate Agents and Homeowners Disapprove of Barack Obama’s Performance as President:

 The survey was conducted from March 6 – March 15, 2011.

 View all prior HomeGain national and state home prices surveys.

-Set forth below are the results of the first quarter 2010 and 2011 national home prices survey as well as the results of the fourth quarter 2010 survey.
-Also set forth below for selected questions is the national home owner response data for the first quarter of 2011.
+Set forth below are the results of the first quarter 2012 and fourth quarter 2011 national home values surveys as well as the results of the first quarter 2011 survey.
+Also set forth below for selected questions is the national home owner response data for the first quarter of 2012.
 Click on each question to see complete results:

 Questions and National Results: